 On the other hand, if you have long hair or are thinking of becoming a competitive swimmer, a swimrunner or a triathlete, it could be beneficial for you to wear a swimming cap once in a while and spend some time researching the types of caps that are out there.

-1) Do you have long hair?
-If so, I'd suggest you do wear a swim cap as it is very hard to swim with the right technique, with the correct head position while trying to lift your head to keep the hair out of your face.
+If you have long hair, I'd suggest you do wear a swim cap as it is very hard to swim with the right technique, with the correct head position while trying to lift your head to keep the hair out of your face.
+Also, some folks say that using a swimming cap does prevent your hair from chlorine damage, but I wouldn't think too much about this.

-The reason for this is that you want your time spend in the swimming pool practicing to be harder and with more drag than while you are racing.
+The reason for this is that you want your time spent practicing to be harder and with more drag than while you are racing.
+Your head without a swimming cap has hair and ears flopping around, so the drag is much higher.
+If you work harder in practice, your racing will feel much faster.
 And most importantly, you negate some of the feeling of water flow over your head if you wear a swim cap all the time.

-3) There are times in swim practices, however, that you should swim at competitions speed and practice certain things you will do in your swim meet, triathlon or a swimrun competition.
+There are times in swim practices, however, that you should swim at competitions speed and practice certain things you will do in your swim meet, triathlon or a swimrun competition.

-4) If you are an open water swimmer or do swim often in very cold water, it is a very good idea to wear a swim cap as it helps with retaining your body heat.
+If you are an open water swimmer or do swim often in very cold water, it is a very good idea to wear a swim cap as it helps with retaining your body heat.
+Most of your body heat usually escapes through your head, so by placing a swim cap on it will keep you warmer for longer.

 On the other hand, you can also easily become overheated in a warmer pool, so be careful.